 Bear Grylls Adventures by Bear Grylls

-The author needs no introduction, I am sure, so I will just say this series has 12 titles so far (the latest was published in Jan 2019) and in each book, Bear and a boy named Charlie have amazing experiences while learning a lot of interesting things about the nature, the world and about surviving in any condition (I guess it’s a perfect series for explorers, scouts and nature lovers).
+The author needs no introduction, I am sure, so I will just say this series has over 12 titles.
+In each book, Bear and a boy named Charlie have amazing experiences while learning a lot of interesting things about the nature, the world and about surviving in any condition (I guess it’s a perfect series for explorers, scouts and nature lovers).

 Bad guys series – Aaron Blabey